It’s possible to overdose on Adderall, especially if you take it with other drugs or medications.

 - your body chemistry and how sensitive you are to stimulants

-- whether you took Adderall in conjunction with other drugs
+- whether you took the medication in conjunction with other drugs or medications

 People who overdose on a combination of Adderall and antidepressants may also experience serotonin syndrome.
-Serotonin syndrome is a serious negative drug reaction that occurs when too much serotonin builds up in the body.
+Serotonin syndrome is a serious drug reaction that occurs when too much of the chemical serotonin builds up in the body.

 Serotonin syndrome can cause:

 - irregular heartbeat, or arrhythmia

 - changes in blood pressure

 If you suspect an Adderall overdose has occurred, seek medical care right away.
 Don’t wait until your symptoms get more severe.

 In the United States, you can contact the National Poison Center at 800-222-1222 and await further instructions.